Diffusion Models with Double Guidance: Generate with aggregated datasets: More General Missing Type and Diffusion Model with Triple Guidance (DMTG)

 The results can be found in Table \ref{tab_dmtg_split_vertical} and it should be interpreted in conjunction with Table \ref{tab_setting_1}.
-We observe that the datasets under missing type I (Table \ref{table_block_wise_missing_combined}, (a)) exhibit the lowest level of missingness, while those in Table \ref{table_block_wise_missing} present a moderate degree, and the missing type II (Table \ref{table_block_wise_missing_combined}, (b)) shows the highest level of missingness.
+We observe that the datasets under missing type I (Table \ref{table_block_wise_missing_combined}, (a)) exhibit the lowest level of missingness, while the datasets in Table \ref{table_block_wise_missing} present a moderate degree, and the missing type II (Table \ref{table_block_wise_missing_combined}, (b)) shows the highest level of missingness.
 Correspondingly, our proposed methods (DMDG, DMHG, DMDG-I, DMHG-I, DMTG, DMTHG), as well as imputation-based baselines, achieve lower $W_2$ distances under missing type I, moderate distances on the datasets in Table \ref{table_block_wise_missing}, and the highest $W_2$ distances under missing type II.
-However, methods of independent guidance perform relatively poorly when all three conditions are present, as they do not take into account CI.
-Notably, DMTG and DMTHG remain effective even if the guidance of $C_3$ only active when $t \leq \sigma_{\text{data}}$.
+However, methods of independent guidance perform relatively poorly under missing type II, as they do not take into account CI.
+Notably, DMTG and DMTHG remain effective, though the guidance of $C_3$ only exists when $t \leq 1$.